russellallen/self/docs/handbook/vmref.rst

 Suppose we have a C function that encrypts text strings in some fancy way.
 It takes two arguments, a string to encrypt and a key, and returns a string which is the result of the encryption.
 To use this function from Self, we write a line of C glue.
-Here is the entire file, “encrypt.c”, containing both the encryption function and the glue:†
+Here is the entire file, “encrypt.c”, containing both the encryption function and the glue:

 		::